MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/understanding-build-and-publish-results.md

 ---
-title: Understanding your Build and Upload results
+title: Understanding your Build and Publish results
 description: Learn about what the messages in the Build and Upload Results window mean. ms.service: mesh
 author: vtieto